Leisure & Recreation - Landstuhl

-This outdoor pool paradise for big and small visitors is a relaxing oasis equipped with natural spring water and surrounded by reed.
-Action and fun, but also relaxation and silence are possible in this big facility with the large lawn for sunbathing.
-Some of the highlights are the rafting route, the cascades pool, as well as the jumping rock and the swimming area.
-The nicely arranged beach zone, the beach volleyball field, a boule track and the playground wait to be explored.
+This outdoor pool paradise for big and small visitors is a relaxing oasis equipped with natural spring water and surrounded by reeds.
+Action and fun, but also relaxation and silence are possible in this big facility with a large lawn for sunbathing.
+Some of the highlights are the rafting route, the cascades pool, as well as the jumping rock, and the swimming area.
+The nicely arranged beach zone, the beach volleyball field, a boule track, and the playground wait to be explored.

 CUBO Sauna & Wellness

-With s broad range of sauna and relaxation options, Asian inspired spa treatments and massages CUBO is an oasis of well-being and offers total enjoyment for body, mind and soul.
+With a broad range of sauna and relaxation options, Asian-inspired spa treatments and massages, CUBO is an oasis of well-being and offers total enjoyment for body, mind, and soul.
 A bistro offers delicious regional food.
-The whole facility is handicapped accessible.
+The whole facility is handicapped-accessible.